A New Asymptotic-Preserving Dual Formulation Finite-Volume Method for the Compressible Euler Equations: Numerical Examples

 \subsubsection{Example 3---Baroclinic Vorticity Generation}

 In this example taken from \cite{noelle2014weakly}, we consider a low-Mach-number flow with $\ve=0.05$ involving an acoustic wave, which moves within two density layers in the computational domain $[-\frac{1}{\ve},\frac{1}{\ve}]\times[0,\frac{2}{5\ve}]$ subject to the periodic boundary conditions.
+The initial conditions are

-The acoustic wave induces different accelerations in the two density layers, which results in rotational excitation and in the formation of a long-wavelength sinusoidal shear layer.
+{It should be observed that the initial density discontinuity is not accompanied by a corresponding pressure discontinuity.
+Therefore, the initial data are not expected to generate any strong propagating compressible waves.
+On the other hand,} the acoustic wave induces different accelerations in the two density layers, which results in rotational excitation and in the formation of a long-wavelength sinusoidal shear layer.
 Due to the interaction with the acoustic wave, such a shear layer becomes unstable, and several Kelvin-Helmholtz-type unstable structures originate from it.